 - Organizations with annual revenues of over \$500,000 in the most recent fiscal year must submit financial statements that have been audited by a licensed public accountant. - Organizations with annual revenues of \$100,000 \$500,000 in the most recent fiscal year must submit financial statements that have had a review engagement by a licensed public accountant.
-To have a review engagement instead of an audit, the organization's members must pass an extraordinary resolution, according to the Ontario Not-for-Profit Corporations Act (ONCA). - Organizations with revenues of less than \$100,000 may submit internally prepared financial statements.
+To have a review engagement instead of an audit, the organization's members must pass an extraordinary resolution, according to the Ontario Not-for-Profit Corporations Act. - Organizations with revenues of less than \$100,000 may submit internally prepared financial statements.
 The statements must include a statement of revenues and expenses and a balance sheet for the most recent fiscal year.
-The organization's members must pass an extraordinary resolution to not have an audit or review engagement, according to ONCA.
+The organization's members must pass an extraordinary resolution to not have an audit or review engagement, according to the Ontario Not-for-Profit Corporations Act.

-Note: If financial statements that meet these requirements are not available, alternative financial documents may be considered at the sole discretion of Halton Region.
+If financial statements that meet these requirements are not available, alternative financial documents may be considered at the sole discretion of Halton Region.

-Who is not eligible for funding under Category One?
+Who is not eligible for funding under Category Two?

 - Individuals. - For-profit organizations.
-For-profit organizations may apply in partnership with eligible non-profit organizations if the non-profit is the demonstrated programlead. - Governments, Ontario Health Teams, hospitals, libraries, schools and school boards, police services, post-secondary institutions, municipalities, local economic development agencies affiliated with a municipality, and recreational or senior centres directly supported by a municipality.
+For-profit organizations may apply in partnership with eligible non-profit organizations if the non-profit is the demonstrated program lead. - Unincorporated community groups or incorporated non-profits that are not registered charities. - Governments, Ontario Health Teams, hospitals, libraries, schools and school boards, police services, post-secondary institutions, municipalities, local economic development agencies affiliated with a municipality, and recreational or senior centres directly supported by a municipality.
 These organizations may apply in partnership with eligible non-profit organizations if the non-profit is the demonstrated program lead. - Organizations that exist primarily to raise funds or primarily as a funder of other organizations.
 Applications from these organizations may be accepted if the organization has a clear track record of program or project delivery.

-- Organizations that have a purpose related to political activity as defined by the Canada Revenue Agency's Policy Statement CG-027. - Organizations that require participation in religious activities as condition of service. - Organizations that have practices or activities that could be deemed discriminatory as defined by the Ontario Human Rights Code.
+- Organizations that have a purpose related to political activity as defined by the Canada Revenue Agency. - Organizations that require participation in religious activities as condition of service. - Organizations that have practices or activities that could be deemed discriminatory as defined by the Ontario Human Rights Code.

-What types of requests are not eligible for funding under Category One?
+What types of requests are not eligible for funding under Category Two?